k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17a_task_target_component_entities.md

 ![target example2](images/task_target_component_load_entities1.png)

-Note that you can edit the Business entity setting - change the selected Business entity of change the LUs' selection for the task's Business entity, but changing the task's Business entity will reset the Source and Subset components.
+Note that you can edit the Business entity setting - change the selected Business entity or change the LUs' selection for the task's Business entity, but changing the task's Business entity will reset the Source and Subset components.